Thorsby, Alabama: Thorsby High School

 Thorsby High School is a 3-A, K-12 educational institution.
 It has been a public school since 1957.
 The school originated as Thorsby Institute shortly after the town was founded in the early 1900s.
 Thorsby Institute was founded as a private school and was turned over to the Chilton County Board of Education to become a part of the public school system.
 Thorsby Institute provided a quality education for many years to local and out-of-state students.

 There is an old school house in central Thorsby, which was in use until the mid-1970s.

 Based on its state test results, Thorsby High School has received a Great Schools Rating of 3 out of 10.
 834 students attended Thorsby High School in the 2006–2007 school year.
 During the 2006–07 school year there were 51 teachers on staff, giving Thorsby High School a student-teacher ratio of 16.5.
 There were 54 kindergartners, 66 first graders, 61 second graders, 59 third graders, 65 fourth graders, 69 fifth graders, 74 sixth graders, 74 seventh graders, 69 eighth graders, 70 freshmen, 53 sophomores, 63 juniors, and 57 seniors during that year.
 Currently, there are 388 (45%) of students enrolled that are eligible for discounted/free lunch.
 The school mascot is the Thorsby Rebel, and the colors are maroon and white.
-The high school's principal is Corey Clements, and the vice principal is Tim Fortner.